brentvollebregt/nitratine.net/posts/python-requests-tutorial/post.md

 ## Different Methods
 When making a request to a URL/URI, different 'methods' can be used.
 These tell the server what sort of action you want to perform.
 HTTP defines actions like GET, POST, PUT, DELETE and many others.

 To use these different methods, simply replace the `.get` with `.post`/`.put`/`.delete` or whatever method you are using.
-For example if I wanted to delete a record in a REST API, I could use:
+For example, if I wanted to delete a record in a REST API, I could use:

 ```python
 import requests